LeBruuh/pc-monitoring-with-esp/README.md

 This project implements a pc monitoring application.
 It shows component usages of CPU, GPU and your electricity usage.

 ### Why does it exist?
 I am a student in my final year of bachelor studies.
-I wanted to build a little project to level up my skills and wanted to share my work with you.
+I wanted to build a little project to level up my skills and share my work with you.
 Secondly, I would appreciate you to leave feedback and optimize my project.

 ### Supported platforms
 I used Windows to build and run my application.
 It is required to have a NVIDIA GPU, because of the program's structure.
 Other combinations weren't tested.